muhammadawaisshaikh/angular-ecommerce-supabase/README.md

 # Angular E-commerce App with Supabase

 A modern e-commerce application built with Angular 20 and Supabase, featuring a responsive design with Tailwind CSS.
+This app focuses on product browsing, cart management, and guest checkout without requiring user authentication.

 ## 🚀 Features

 - **Modern Angular 20** with TypeScript
-- **Supabase Backend** for authentication, database, and storage
+- **Supabase Backend** for products, cart, and orders
 - **Responsive Design** with Tailwind CSS
 - **Client-Side Rendering** for optimal performance and simplicity
-- **E-commerce Functionality** including products, cart, and user management
+- **Guest Checkout** - No login required to place orders
+- **Shopping Cart** with persistent storage
+- **Product Catalog** with categories and search
+- **Order Management** for tracking purchases

 ## 📋 Prerequisites